 6.15.2 Corrective Actions.
 To the extent not prohibited by law, a Relying Institution shall comply with and shall require its Personnel to comply with all corrective actions required by the Reviewing IRB/Reviewing IRB Institution, but nothing herein shall prevent the Relying Institution from adopting its own more stringent additional corrective actions.

 6.16 External Reporting.
 With respect to Research under Ceded Review, a Relying Institution will notify the Reviewing IRB/Reviewing IRB Institution in advance if the Relying Institution determines under applicable federal human subjects protection regulations or under the terms of the Relying Institution’s Assurance that a Report is required.
+With respect to Research that is the subject of an Exemption Determination, such notification will be limited to a determination that a Report is required of serious and/or continuing noncompliance with the Federal Policy or with the terms of the Exemption Determination that disqualifies the Research from the relevant exemption.
 A Relying Institution will promptly provide any comments on any draft Report that will be made by the Reviewing IRB/Reviewing IRB Institution pursuant to Section 5.13.1 hereof; if the Relying Institution elects to make its own additional Report, it will provide a copy of such Report to the Reviewing IRB/Reviewing IRB Institution.
 If the Reviewing IRB/Reviewing IRB Institution and a Relying Institution will make a joint Report pursuant to Section 5.13.2 hereof, they will work collaboratively to prepare and timely submit the Report and will not make independent Reports unless they cannot ultimately or timely agree on the content of the Report.
-If the Relying Institution will make the Report pursuant to Section 5.13.2 hereof, the Relying Institution will promptly prepare the draft Report and will provide the Reviewing IRB/Reviewing IRB Institution with the opportunity (no fewer than five (5) business days, whenever possible) to review and comment on the draft Report, after which time the Relying Institution may finalize and send the Report to external recipients (such final Report will also be copied to the Reviewing IRB/Reviewing IRB Institution).
+If the Relying Institution will make the Report pursuant to Section 5.13.2 hereof, the Relying Institution will promptly prepare the draft Report and will provide the Reviewing IRB/Reviewing IRB Institution with the opportunity (no fewer than five (5) business days, whenever possible and consistent with any applicable federal regulations or requirements) to review and comment on the draft Report, after which time the Relying Institution may finalize and send the Report to external recipients (such final Report will also be copied to the Reviewing IRB/Reviewing IRB Institution).
 Regardless how Reports are handled, the Relying Institution will make and be solely responsible for any and all other reports or notifications in accordance with Section 5.13.3 hereof.

-6.17 Notification of Communications with Federal Agencies.
-A Relying Institution will promptly notify the Reviewing IRB/Reviewing IRB Institution of communications regarding unanticipated problems, suspension or termination of IRB approval, serious and/or continuing noncompliance, and/or other regulatory compliance concerns regarding Research conducted under the authority of the Relying Institution under Ceded Review that are received by the Relying Institution from, or made by the Relying Institution to, federal human subjects research regulatory agencies or funding agencies.
+6.17 Notification of Certain Communications with Federal Agencies.
+A Relying Institution will promptly notify the Reviewing IRB/Reviewing IRB Institution of communications regarding unanticipated problems, suspension or termination of IRB approval, serious and/or continuing noncompliance, and/or other regulatory compliance concerns regarding Research conducted under the authority of the Relying Institution under Ceded Review or an Exemption Determination that are received by the Relying Institution from, or made by the Relying Institution to, federal human subjects research regulatory agencies or funding agencies.
 A Relying Institution will require its Overall PI (if any), Site Investigator(s), and other Personnel to do the same with respect to such communications between the Overall PI/Site Investigator(s)/other Personnel from, or made by the Overall PI/Site Investigator(s)/other Personnel to, such agencies.

 7. Term; Termination